SommaiGH/master-readme/README.md

 ------------------------------------------------------------------------

 ## The Project Workflow and File Descriptions

-This project includes 3 main subdirectories as follows:
+This project includes 3subdirectories as shown below.
+Brief description is provided for each file, including additional/required data, which will be a useful resource for users.

 #### I. Genome-wide association study (GWAS)

 -   **GWAS analysis & imputation:** we did not provide the code.
 Here’s the summary:
     -   DNA from 1106 subjects was genotyped on the Illumina Psychip.
 Genotypes were called using the Ricopili pipeline (<https://sites.google.com/a/broadinstitute.org/ricopili/>).
     -   Data was screened for low call rate, low genotyping rate, and Hardy Weinberg equilibrium.
 Imputation was performed using IMPUTE2.
 Association was tested by linear regression as implemented in PLINK.

 -   **A Versatile Gene-based Association Test (VEGAS):** [a web-based tool](https://vegas2.qimrberghofer.edu.au/) (Ref).